TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ### Main Content: Where the Action Happens

 Your main content should go inside the `<main>` element.
-It’s the star of the show and tells browsers and users, “Hey, this is the real deal.”
+It's the star of the show and tells browsers and users, "Hey, this is the real deal."

 ```html
 <main>